Yardize logo Yardize

 Frequently asked questions

-What kind of home is located at 2 Berghofer Court?
+What type of residence is located at 2 Berghofer Court?

-What shopping and services are close to the property?
+What shopping facilities are close to the property?

-Charnwood was designed using the Radburn principle, where homes were intended to face common parkland and garages were placed at the rear, though the concept was later altered by homeowners adding fences.
+Charnwood was planned using the Radburn principle, where homes were intended to face common parkland with streets servicing rear‑facing garages, though later modifications altered that layout.

-The suburb sits on Silurian‑age rocks, predominantly Deakin Volcanics purple rhyodacite, with a nearby Deakin Fault and pockets of Hawkins Volcanics green‑grey dacite and quartz‑andesite.
+The suburb sits on Silurian‑age rocks, mainly Deakin Volcanics purple rhyodacite, with the Deakin Fault along the north‑east edge and Hawkins Volcanics green‑grey dacite and quartz‑andesite present to the north‑east.